-Information Other than Consolidated Financial Statements and Auditor's Report Thereon
+Information other than Consolidated Financial Statements and Auditor's Report Thereon

-The Holding Company's Board of Directors is responsible for the preparation of the other information.
-The other information comprises the information included in the Management Discussion and Analysis, Board's Report including the Annexure to Board's Report, Corporate Governance and Shareholder's Information, but does not include the consolidated financial statements and auditor's report thereon.
+The company's Board of Directors are responsible for the preparation of the other information.
+The other information comprises the information included in the Management Discussion and Analysis, Board's Report including the Annexure to the Board's Report, Share Holder's Information etc., but does not include the consolidated financial statement and auditor's report thereon.

-Our opinion on the consolidated financial statement does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read other information and, in doing so, consider whether the other information is materially inconsistent with the Standalone or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.

-If, based on the work we have performed, we conclude that there is material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed, we conclude that there is material misstatement of this information; we are required to report that fact.
 We have nothing to report in this regard.

-Responsibilities of Management and those charged with governance for the Consolidated Financial Statements
+Management's and Board of Directors' Responsibilities for the Consolidated Financial Statements

-The Holding Company's Board of Directors is responsible for the matters stated in section 134(5) of the Act, with respect to the preparation and presentation of these Consolidated Financial Statements in term of the requirements of the Companies Act, 2013 that give a true and fair view of the consolidated financial position, consolidated financial performance including other comprehensive income, consolidated change in equity and consolidated cash flows of the Group in accordance with the Ind AS and accounting principles generally accepted in India.
-The respective Board of directors of the companies included in the Group are responsible for maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Group and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the consolidated financial statement that give a true and fair view and are free from material misstatement, whether due to fraud or error, which have been used for the purpose of preparation of the Consolidated Financial Statements by the Directors of the Holding Company, as aforesaid.
+The Holding Company's Board of Directors are responsible for the maters stated in section 134(5) of the Act, with respect to the preparation and presentation of these consolidated financial statements in term of the requirements of the Companies Act, 2013 that give a true and fair view of the consolidated financial position, consolidated financial performance, consolidated total comprehensive income, consolidated change in equity and consolidated cash flows of the Group in accordance with the Ind AS and accounting principles generally accepted in India.
+The respective Board of directors of the companies included in the Group are responsible for maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Group and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the financial statement that give a true and fair view and are free from material misstatement, whether due to fraud or error which have been used for the purpose of preparation of the consolidated financial statements by the Directors of the Holding Company, as aforesaid.

-In preparing the Consolidated Financial Statements, the respective board of directors of the companies included in the Group are responsible for assessing the ability of the Group to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, the respective board of directors of the companies included in the Group are responsible for assessing the ability of the Group to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless Board of Directors either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.

-The Respective Board of Directors of the companies included in group are responsible for overseeing the Group's financial reporting process of the Group.
+The respective Board of Directors of the companies included in group is responsible for overseeing the Group's financial reporting process of the group.